brandur/sorg/content/drafts/mongodb.md

 ## Lightning Rods (#lightning-rods)

 Lets start with some issues that tend to draw a lot of fire.
-While everything here is a valid critique, none of it is what makes the choice of MongoDB a truly costly architectural mistake.
+While everything here is a valid critique, none of it is what makes MongoDB a truly costly mistake.

 ### Data Integrity (#data-integrity)